piratesss/piratesss/README.md

 ### Hello, I'm Shubham and a web developer and a designer.

-## I work with Javascript (React JS, express JS) and have professional working experience as a frond end developer.
+## I work with Javascript (ReactJS, ExpressJS) and have professional working experience as a frond end developer.
 ## Alongside programming I also make prototypes with figma.

 <hr/>